RE Conference 2026: Creativity, Imagination & the Arts

 Religion and the arts are historically intertwined.
 The arts have often taken religious ideas as their inspiration, and equally, provided a medium for which to express religious thought, worship and celebration.
 In the RE classroom, through a range of disciplinary lenses and skills, the arts provide a wealth of opportunity and richness to examine how beliefs, rituals and practices may change in different times, places, communities and cultures.

-Meet our Guest Speaker: Lat Blaylock
+Meet our Session Lead: Lat Blaylock

 Lat Blaylock has taught RE for 12 years in multi-religious Leicester, and has made nine series of programmes for RE with the BBC.
 He is the initiator of ‘Spirited Arts’, a strategy to enable creativity in RE: over 400 000 pupils have taken part in these competitions in recent years.
 He meets over 4000 teachers per year through his training and consultancy work, which has a reputation for practicality and inspiration.